Photo by Julien Andrieux

 BFA Programs That Actively Accept Transfers

-These programs confirm on their official websites or admissions materials that they accept transfer students, though they may not have dedicated transfer-specific pathways.
-All require an audition for admission to the BFA.
+These programs confirm in official admissions materials or department guidance that they consider transfer students, though they may not have a dedicated transfer-specific pathway.
+Expect an audition, transcript review, and a direct conversation with the department about where you would enter the sequence.

 East Carolina University